Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-- Examine the Catechism (§§2443–9) and its teaching on love for the poor and use of wealth.
+- Examine the Catechism (§§2443–9) and its teachings on love for the poor and use of wealth.

-- Stress especially the responsibility of those who possess most of the earth’s resources, including the people of Australia.
+- Stress the responsibility that people who possess most of the earth’s resources must bear, including the people of Australia.
 According to St John Chrysostom, ‘Not to enable the poor to share in our goods is to steal from them and deprive them of life’ (as quoted in CCC, §2446).

-- What challenges does this present for us in the developed world?
+- What challenges does sharing wealth present for us in the developed world?

 Symbols and images